 A hazardous spill in Arizona closes down an interstate and forces an evacuation

-TUCSON, Ariz. — A key highway through Arizona remains closed outside Tucson on Wednesday morning, a day after a deadly crash caused a hazardous material leak and forced evacuations nearby.
+TUCSON, Ariz. — A portion of the main freeway that runs through the southern Arizona desert and links the state's two largest cities remains closed outside Tucson on Wednesday morning, a day after a deadly crash caused a hazardous material leak and forced evacuations nearby.

-Residents within a half mile of the crash on Interstate 10 southeast of downtown Tucson were ordered to leave and those within a mile were told to shelter in place after liquid nitric acid was determined to be leaking from the truck tractor pulling a box trailer, the Arizona Department of Public Safety said.
+Residents within a half mile of the crash on Interstate 10 southeast of downtown Tucson were ordered to leave, and those within 3 miles were told to shelter in place after liquid nitric acid was determined to be leaking from the truck tractor pulling a box trailer, the Arizona Department of Public Safety said.
+The acid sent up eerie yellow and red plumes over the asphalt roadway that runs through dry land scattered with scrub brush.

-The shelter-in-place order was lifted Tuesday night, but officials reinstated the order Wednesday morning, saying gassing occurred as crews tried to remove the load.
+A 1-mile shelter-in-place order was lifted Tuesday night, but officials reinstated it early Wednesday morning, saying more nitric acid was released as crews tried to remove the load and later expanded the perimeter.
 Area residents were told to turn off heaters and air conditioning systems that bring in outside air.
+The area would be monitored to assess the need for possible changes to these orders, officials said, noting that those who evacuated should expect to be displaced until midday.

+The weather temporarily impeded hazardous material recovery and mitigation efforts overnight.
+But officials said Wednesday morning that the material had been removed from the truck, and crews were using dirt to keep more nitric acid from being released.

 The driver of the truck was killed, the department said, but few other details were released.